python/cpython/Doc/library/ipaddress.rst

 IPv6).

-Logical operators
+Comparison operators
-"""""""""""""""""
+""""""""""""""""""""

-Address objects can be compared with the usual set of logical operators.
+Address objects can be compared with the usual set of comparison operators.
 Some examples::

    >>> IPv4Address('127.0.0.2') > IPv4Address('127.0.0.1')